loosolab/UROPA/docs/index.md

 **Welcome to the UROPA documentation!**

-UROPA is a peak annotation tool which can easily be fitted to your requirements.

-**Overview**

-UROPA is a tool for facilitatingthe analysis of next-generation sequencing methods for chromatin biology, like ChIP-seq or ATAC-seq.
+UROPA is a peak annotation tool facilitating the analysis of next-generation sequencing methods for chromatin biology, like ChIP-seq or ATAC-seq.
-There are already different peak annotation tools, like HOMER or ChIPpeakAnno, but the advantage of UROPA is, that it is very easy to suit the annotation to your current analysis.
+There are already different peak annotation tools, like HOMER or ChIPpeakAnno, but the advantage of UROPA is, that it can easily be fitted to your requirements.
 UROPA was developed as an open source analysis pipeline for peaks generated from any peak caller, e.g. MUSIC.

 **Advantages of UROPA**

 * Annotation with default values
-* Usage of all available gtf files as annotation database
+* Usage of all available GTF files as annotation database
 * Detect the most appropriate annotation with flexible keys that allow robustness and simple customization, such as
 	* feature type
 	* feature position
 	* feature direction relative to peak location
 	* peak strand
-	* internal features to large peaks
-* Usage of custom annotation files
+* Preparation of custom annotation files
 * One run with multiple sets of parameters by multiple queries
-* Gives all annotations that fit to config file: Represented in the All_hits output
+* Gives all annotations that fit to the custom configuration: Represented in the All_hits output
-* Gives also the best annotation if more than one is identified: Represented in the Best_hits output
+* Offers also the best annotation for each query, if more than one was identified: Represented in the Best_hits output
-* Run with multiple sets of parameters at once by several queries
+* For multiple queries a best annotation of all possible annotations across all queries is also provided: Merged_best_hits output
 * Graduated annotation with the priority key
+* Visual summary for annotation evaluation

 **How to cite**